Lakers Rumors: GM Rob Pelinka Reveals Main Reason Behind Signing Veteran Center Tyson Chandler

 The Los Angeles Lakers entered the 2018-19 NBA season without a legitimate starting center on their roster.
 Though they have JaVale McGee, Ivica Zubac, and Moritz Wagner to play in the middle, none of those big men looked ready for the starting role.
-McGee spent most of his NBA career coming off the bench, while Zubac and Wagner obviously need more experience to be a reliable option for Lakers Head Coach Luke Walton.
+McGee spent most of his NBA career coming off the bench, while Zubac and Wagner obviously need more experience to be a reliable option for Lakers head coach Luke Walton.

-JaVale McGee somewhat managed to establish an impressive performance as the Lakers starting center.
+JaVale McGee somewhat managed to establish himself as the Lakers starting center.
 He is currently averaging 14.5 points, 7.2 rebounds, and 3.1 blocks on 63.1 percent shooting from the field.
 However, so far, he’s only playing 26.1 minutes per game.
 When he’s not on the floor, opposing teams, especially those who have dominant big men, can easily bully the Lakers under the basket.

-With their roster mostly consisting of new faces, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka already expected the Purple and Gold to struggle earlier in the 2018-19 NBA season.
+With their roster mostly consisting of new faces, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka expect the purple and gold to struggle earlier in the 2018-19 NBA season.
 However, every night, both executives are carefully observing the areas they need to improve on their team.
 In just 10 games, they decided to address one of their main weaknesses by signing Tyson Chandler after he completed a buyout with the Phoenix Suns.

 “Having observed our roster for the first 10 games of this young season, one of the areas that Earvin [‘Magic’ Johnson] and I discussed with Luke that we desired to upgrade is interior defense and rebounding,” said in a more-detailed-than-usual statement.